Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 Address: Lullymore East, Lullymore, Co.
 Kildare, R51 E036

 If you are based in or near Kildare and have been wondering “are there family Halloween events near me?”, then check out Lullymore Heritage and Discovery Park.
-Their annual Halloween Happenings event takes place over ten days leading up to the main day itself and just beyond.
+Their annual Halloween Happenings event takes place over nine days leading up to the main day itself and just beyond.

 Visitors can expect a terror train ride (not suitable for younger children), a spooky treasure hunt, and more freaky fun throughout the park.
 Facilities at the park include parking, toilets, and a café/picnic area.